RoStrap/Input/README.md

 # Keys
+A light-weight library for simplifying Key input.

-This library is an even lighter version of the `UserInputService` wrapper.
+This library is the lighter successor of the `UserInputService` wrapper.

 The differences include:
 - `Keys` returns the `Keys` table directly instead of a `UserInputService` wrapper.